Lavendon Castle

 Lavendon Castle stood to the north of the village of Lavendon, Buckinghamshire, England.

 A motte or ringwork and bailey were mentioned in a pipe roll of 1192–3.
 It was probably built by a member of the Bidun family, and later belonged to the Pevers.
 The motte was destroyed in 1944 when much 12th-century pottery was found.
+The castle is believed to have been destroyed around the 1530s.
 A farmhouse and garden terracing built in the 17th century have effectively destroyed the former mound and today only earthworks remain.